‘Flooding’ halts trains for days

 The same bridge parapet underwater - photo courtesy of Network Rail

-Trains between Barnstaple and Exeter are suspended for more than four days after sustained heavy rain triggered flood safety monitors along the Tarka Line.
+Trains between Barnstaple and Exeter were suspended for more than six days after heavy rain, including from Storm Claudia, triggered flood safety monitors along the Tarka Line.

 James Crook from Network Rail said, “Our remote monitoring equipment found water had reached the closure markers at three bridges/viaducts on the route, hence why we had to close the line.”